Chazorino/intro-to-programmability/python_three_exercise/create.md

 import random
 ```

 We will also need to create the `todos/` folder.
-To do so, in repl.it, click on the little *Add folder* icon and create a new
-folder called `todos`.
 Your directory structure should now look like this:

 ```
 main.py